bsc-pm-ompss-at-fpga/eclipse-ompss/Plugins/README.md

 # Eclipse Plugin

-[Eclipse Plugin](Eclipse/README.md) is a plugin for Eclipse-based IDEs, which adds the capability of autocomplete C/C++  OmpSS@FPGA  and Xilinx HLS pragmas.
+[Eclipse Plugin](Eclipse/README.md) is a plugin for Eclipse-based IDEs, which adds the capability of autocomplete C/C++  OmpSs@FPGA  and Xilinx HLS pragmas.

 # Theia Plugin